Hundredeni/HNKit/README.md

 ## Installation (Cartage)

-0. Create a Cartfile to your project (skip if the project already has a Cartfile)
+0. Add a Cartfile to your project (skip if you already have a Cartfile)
 ```
 touch Cartfile
 ```